 Millennials are shaking up a lot of things.
 They are altering workplaces, advertising and technology.
 Now, it seems they are changing credit card rewards, too.

-See related: Millennials reap latest perks in credit card rewards wars, Infographic: Millennials strongly prefer cards, What millennials can teach us about credit, Infographic: Credit card love from older millennials
+See related: Millennials most likely to earn, lose and donate rewards, Infographic: Millennials strongly prefer cards, What millennials can teach us about credit, Infographic: Credit card love from older millennials